AndrasHPataki/form_to_mail/README.md

 Form to email is a new way to create contact forms in a few steps.
 Here are some advantages:
-1.Saves more than 25 lines of code
+1. Saves more than 25 lines of code

-2.Follows DOCKER style, where the user receives a package with pre-programmed forms with bootstrap4.
+2. Follows DOCKER style, where the user receives a package with pre-programmed forms with bootstrap4.

 3.Email routing with easy configuration 4.Self-structured emails, with pre-defined body text.
 5.Data validation using TDD (Test Drive Development) concept